wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### TEST_PK_PRIVKEY

-Loads and test PK private key.
+Used for testing PK callbacks only.
+In wolfssl/test.h it uses the context to pass the actual private key which is loaded and used in the PK callback.

 #### TEST_BUFFER_SIZE

-Can allocate buffer size for benchmarking.
+Allows overriding the TLS benchmarking test buffer size used with the example client/server `-B` option.

 #### FORCE_BUFFER_TEST

-"Forces" buffer test in benchmark.
+Forces use of the test_certs.h buffers instead of using the file system.
+Used for internal testing only in wolfssl/test.h.

 #### WOLFSSL_FORCE_MALLOC_FAIL_TEST